 Rocket Lawyer is another online legal document creator.
 It didn’t seem as comprehensive as Willing was – for example, nothing addressed final arrangements when I created a will with Rocket Lawyer – and, again, you have to pay to access your finished document.
 It’s only $5, but after seeing what Willing provides for free, it’s more an issue of principle.

 There’s nothing wrong with any of the other sites I used, but they made creating a will what I assumed it would be when I began: a tedious hassle.
-I won’t say Willing made making a will fun (it’s still a document about when I die, after all) but it was tolerable and made it feel like this is the way it should be done in 2015.
+I won’t say Willing made making a will fun (it’s still a document about when I die, after all) but it was tolerable and made it feel like this is the way it should be done in the 21st century.

 One obvious alternative to Willing is taking the process offline.
 It’s perfectly fine to sit down with an attorney and planning your will – people have done it that way for centuries, after all – but it comes with some downsides.
 It can be expensive, and you have to schedule a time to physically meet with someone.